Diyckstra/terraform-provider-deyckstra/website/docs/d/eips.md

 layout: "aws"
 page_title: "aws_eips"
 description: |-
-    Provides a list of Elastic IPs in a region
+    Provides a list of Elastic IPs in a region.
 ---

 # Data Source: aws_eips

-Provides a list of Elastic IPs.
+Provides a list of Elastic IPs in a region.

 ## Example Usage